Environmental portraits

 What is an environmental portrait?

-I always create my portraits in consultation with the subject.
+I always create my portraits with you.

-environmental portrait(noun; plural: environmental portraits)
+environmental portrait (plural: environmental portraits)

 Both business and personal portraits